RDIS: Random Drop Imputation with Self-Training for Incomplete Time Series Data: Experiment

 \subsubsection{Gas Sensor Data}

-Gas Sensor Array Temperature Modulation dataset \cite{gassensor} from UCI machine learning repository\footref{UCI}, abbreviated as gas sensor dataset, was also used in the experiment.
-The gas sensor dataset consists of data from a chemical sensing platform, composed of 14 temperature-controlled semiconductor gas sensors that are exposed to a dynamic mixture of carbon monoxide and humid synthetic air in a gas chamber.
-The 14 sensor readings were sampled at a rate of 3.5 Hz for 25 hours.
-The gas sensor dataset consists of 19 features including humidity, CO (ppm), temperature, etc. It is worth noting that there is no missing value in the original gas sensor dataset.
-We randomly select 48 consecutive time steps to generate one time-series.
+Gas Sensor Array Temperature Modulation dataset \cite{gassensor} from UCI machine learning repository, abbreviated as gas sensor dataset, was also used in the experiment.
+The gas sensor dataset comprises 19 features, including humidity, CO (ppm), and temperature.
+We randomly select 48 consecutive time steps to generate one time series.